lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         }
         ```

-        Change your browser console JavaScript to request the system action identified as "script-2":
+        When the system action identified as "script-2" is requested via IDM's APIs:

         `IDM Admin Browser Console`